w3c/wai-intro-wcag/content/faq.md

 AG WG is working on a different accessibility standard that is broader than web content.
 It was previously temporarily referred to as “Silver”.
 In-progress, un-approved [requirements for the new standard](https://w3c.github.io/silver/requirements/) are available.
 The new standard is expected after 2022.

-{#wcag3name}
+### WCAG 3.0 Name {#wcag3name}

-**WCAG 3.0 Name:** The new standard is currently referred to as “W3C Accessibility Guidelines (WCAG) 3.0”.
+The new standard is currently referred to as “W3C Accessibility Guidelines (WCAG) 3.0”.
 This name was chosen because of wide-spread familiarity with the “WCAG” acronym, and to encompass the broader scope beyond “content”.

+### Get Updates

 We will announce when more information is available on WCAG 2.2 and WCAG 3.0.
 To get announcements of updated drafts for review in e-mail, tweets, and RSS, see [Get WAI News](https://www.w3.org/WAI/news/subscribe/).